ramyaram2092/CZ-BioHub-TakeHome-Challenge/README.md

 ## Branch Information
 Developed the system in develop branch and merged into the main branch <br/>
-Latest code is available in both develop and main
+Latest  working code is available in main branch

 ## Installation
 ### Clone the repository:
 git clone https://github.com/ramyaram2092/fibonacci-generator.git <br />
-cd cz-biohub-takehome-challenge
+cd fibonacci-generator

 ### Install dependencies for both frontend and backend: